OpenMDAO/OpenMDAO/README.md

 # Testing Instructions
 1. Install OpenMDAO and its testing dependencies:

-    >`pip install openmdao[develop]`
+    > `pip install openmdao[develop]`

 2. Run tests:

     > `testflo openmdao -n 1`

-3. If everything works correctly, you should see a message that there were no failures.
-If you see failures, you are encouraged to report it as an [issue][6].
+3. If everything works correctly, you should see a message stating that there were zero failures.
+If you see failures, you are encouraged to report it as an [issue][7].
 If so, please make sure you include your system spec, and include the error message.

     > If tests fail, please include your system information, you can obtain that by running the following commands in *python* and copying the results produced by the last line.
     ```python
     >>> import platform